makccr/makccr.github.io/essays/2025-09-24-the-death-of-the-internet-and-true-conenectivity-in-exchance-for-para-social-cyborgization-of-us-all.md

 ---
-title: "The Death of True Connectivity Online in Exchange for the Para-Social Cyborgization of Us All"
+title: "The Death of Connectivity Online in Exchange for Algorithmic Cyborgization"
 layout: essay.html
 image: img/2025-09-24.jpg
 date: 2025-09-24